hypo69/hypo/pytest/gemini/src/endpoints/bots/chat_gpt_nodejs/chatgpt-telegram/pytest/gemini/src/ogg.md

 pytest
 ```

-This revised solution is much more robust and demonstrates best practices for writing `pytest` tests, including mocking external dependencies, creating temporary files, and proper error handling.
+This revised solution is much more robust and demonStartes best practices for writing `pytest` tests, including mocking external dependencies, creating temporary files, and proper error handling.
 Remember to adapt the file paths and the expected results based on your specific use case.
 Also, if you don't have the file removal functionality, you can remove the `removeFile` related test.